The 3 Best Lean Games Every Company Should Learn to PlayJul 19, 2021

 The Ball Game is all about eliminating waste in your company activities and continuously improving processes.

 This game could be a simulation of any process.
-From Issuing a student Confirmation Letter to the Accounts Payable Process.
+From onboarding staff and clients to the Accounts Payable Process.
 The Ball represents the task and the movement represents how the responsibility passes from team member to team member.
-Our team watched this game played at a conference last year.
+We ran this game for a group of clients in 2019.
 At the beginning of the process the 5 team members were sat around a circular table and they threw the ball to each person.
 It took them 56 seconds to complete the task.
 The only rules were:

 - The ball has to have air